TEXT-S&P summary: Ziggo Bond Co. B.V.

 Rationale

-The ratings on Netherlands-based Ziggo Bond Co.
-B.V., the indirect full owner of the largest Dutch TV cable operator, reflect Standard & Poor’s Ratings Services’ view of the group’s “satisfactory” business risk profile and “aggressive” financial risk profile, as our criteria define the terms.
+The ratings on The Netherlands-based Ziggo Bond Co.
+B.V., the indirect full owner of the largest Dutch TV cable operator reflect Standard & Poor’s Ratings Services’ view of the group’s satisfactory business risk profile and aggressive financial risk profile.

-The ratings are constrained by Ziggo’s aggressive financial risk profile, which reflects both the company’s majority ownership by private equity sponsors and its stated financial policy.
+The ratings are constrained by Ziggo’s aggressive financial risk profile, which reflects both majority ownership by private equity sponsors and the company’s stated financial policy.
 Conversely, we consider that the business risk profile is underpinned by Ziggo’s strong cable and overall TV market position in an attractive market and its state-of-the-art network.
 These factors translate into very high margins and strong free cash flow generation, and should allow revenue growth through consumers’ ongoing shift to digital and bundles.
 That said, we are also mindful of the head-to-head competition Ziggo faces against domestic incumbent Koninklijke KPN N.V.
-(KPN; BBB/Watch Neg/A-2), and the latter’s gradual rollout of very high bit-rate digital subscriber line or fiber, which could narrow Ziggo’s advantage over time.
+(KPN; BBB/Stable/A-2), and the latter’s gradual rollout of very high bit-rate digital subscriber line (VDSL) or fiber, which could narrow Ziggo’s advantage over time.

 S&P base-case operating scenario

-In our base-case assessment, we anticipate that Ziggo’s increasing share of the bundled-product market and the shift to digital from analogue will allow for 3%-5% revenue growth for 2012-2013 on average, after a buoyant 4.9% revenue increase in the first nine months of 2012.
-We anticipate that blended average revenue per user will continue increasing on the back of growth in bundled offerings, digital TV, and related services such as premium TV channels.
+In our base-case assessment, we anticipate that Ziggo’s increasing share of bundles and the shift from analogue to digital will allow mid-single-digit growth in Ziggo’s revenue for 2012.
+We anticipate that blended average revenue per user (ARPU) will continue growing, on the back of growth in bundles, digital TV, and related services such as premium TV offers.

-While we note that Ziggo has a track record of very high profitability, we think that the EBITDA margin may have peaked and could decline somewhat from the very high 57.4% achieved in the first nine months of 2012.
-This erosion could result from further spending on customer services and marketing to compete against KPN’s ambitious fixed broadband turnaround targets.
-In addition, gross margins on digital TV are lower than on analogue.
-These impacts will likely be cushioned by better fixed-cost absorption, however.
+While we note that Ziggo has a very high profitability track record, we think that EBITDA margin may have reached a plateau and could decline somewhat from a very high 56%.
+This erosion could result from higher spending on customer services and marketing to compete against KPN’s ambitious fixed broadband turnaround targets.
+In addition, gross margins on digital TV are lower than on analog.
+These impacts should be cushioned by better fixed-cost absorption, however.

 S&P base-case cash flow and capital-structure scenario